JananyaPS/Machine_Learning_Projects/User-Engagement-Prediction/README.md

-# End-to-End ML Pipeline: User Engagement Prediction (MovieLens)
+# User Engagement Prediction

-Production-style machine learning system that predicts the probability of user engagement from historical interaction data using offline training and evaluation.
+Production-style machine learning system that predicts user engagement probability from historical interaction data, designed as a reusable signal for ranking, personalization, and decision systems.

 ---
+---

 ## Dataset
 MovieLens Latest Small from GroupLens.

-Problem it solves
+## Problem it Solves

-User engagement signals (clicks, views, interactions) power:
+User engagement signals (clicks, views, interactions) determine:
-- Personalization systems
-- Ranking and recommendation pipelines
+- What content is ranked higher
+- Which users receive interventions
-- Retention and growth analytics
+- How systems optimize retention and growth

-Rather than heuristic rules, this project models engagement **probabilistically** using a structured ML pipeline, enabling consistent scoring, evaluation, and interpretability suitable for downstream production systems.
+This project focuses on **predicting engagement as a calibrated probability**, not a heuristic score, enabling consistent downstream usage in ranking, filtering, and optimization pipelines.

 ## Approach
 - Time-aware split: last interaction per user is held out for testing